-The Group and Project winners will receive a £1,000 bursary towards future volunteering efforts.
-The Individual and Young Person winners will receive outdoor gear.
+The Group and project winners will receive a £1,000 bursary toward future volunteering efforts.
+The individual and young person winners will receive outdoor gear.
 Nominations are being accepted until midnight 20 September 2015.

 The awards recognise the hard work of volunteers deemed to have gone above and beyond the usual expectations of volunteer service.

-To find out more about all the work that volunteers do in the Broads, as well as how to volunteer yourself, visit:
+To find out more about all the work that volunteers do in the Broads, as well as how to volunteer yourself, visit our volunteering page.